 You just had a breakthrough idea for your next side hustle.
 A million to-do’s start running through your head on how you can get the idea launched successfully.
 For many, this begins an overwhelming process of devoting a lot of time and resources (money) into something that may fail.

 The last four words of the previous sentence are very important to process: “something that may fail”.
-This idea has been validated by no one but you at this point.
-Since it is our own idea, it is difficult to look at it critically and not fall victim to confirmation bias.
+This idea has been validated by no one but you at this point, so you first need to validate a business idea.
+Since it is our own business idea, it is difficult to look at it critically and not fall victim to confirmation bias.

 You need someone that is not attached to the idea to look at it from a different angle and give you honest feedback.
 You really need honest feedback so that means your mom is out.
 I think the best people and the ones most likely to give you critical feedback are people on the internet.